 Everything that could have gone wrong did.
 I was just running into BAM really quickly for a last minute Christmas present for my mom, and once I found the book (a 30 minute feat in itself because they have NO organizational system), I spent 30 minutes with the most incompetent cashier that I have ever met in my life.
 She tried to sign me up for their loyalty program, and when I asked if it was like a kroger card or a costco card (meaning do I have to pay for it or not, something that I also explained to her) she said kroger, and she went through this entire process of trying to sign me up and then tells me that I owe $60 for my $10 book, and when I asked what was up, she said that I had to pay for the card, so I tell her that I don't want the card, and she asks if I want to be a part of their magazine subscription and it's free, and not only is it not free, but she put all of my information except my address and phone number into that system incorrectly, so it took me a solid two months of fighting and back and forth with the company for me to get rid of the stupid subscription (to magazines that I never read) EVEN THOUGH I SAID THAT I DIDN'T WANT IT.

-Review about: Books A Million Subscription.
+Product or Service Mentioned: Books A Million Subscription.

 Reason of review: Poor customer service.

 I didn't like: Service, Sketchy business practices.